STATISTICAL SAMPLING AND INFERENCE

 -Requests for postponing an examination, to be sent by e-mail to the teacher, are considered only if they are received within two days before the date of examination.
 Alternatively, the postponement of the exam can be requested only during the examination.
 Postponement are possible only within twelve months.

-The online exam will take place following the guidelines provided by the DR 197/2020 and published on the web site www.unisalento.it
+The online exam will take place according to the guidelines provided by the last Rector's Decree and published on the web site www.unisalento.it

 After the examination booking, students are invited to register on the Microsoft Teams platform, according to the indications published on the page https://www.unisalento.it/lezioni-online